A supersymmetric exotic field theory in (1+1) dimensions. One loop soliton quantum mass corrections: Concluding remarks

-We would like to call attention to the following curious result.
-In the bosonic sector there is a special parameter value $B=\sqrt{2}$, for which it is not necessary to regularized nothing, the tadpole graph given by Eq. (\ref{13}) and (\ref{meanvalue}) vanishes and there is no necessity for regularizing $\Delta M_{bare}^b=\Delta M_b$.
-However for $B=\sqrt{2}$ the one loop bare supersymmetric kink mass (\ref{smass}) is divergent and given by the last term of Eq. (\ref{renorsusy}).
-This is a non intuitive unexpected result since it is widely believed that supersymmetry improves rather than spoiling ultraviolet divergences.

-Finally, it should be interesting to examine the two-loop quantum corrections as it has been done in the sine-Gordon and $\phi^4$ models \cite{Nastase}, \cite{Vega}.
-This question is expected to be developed in future investigations.
+We would like to call attention to the following curious and interesting result.
+In the bosonic sector there is a special parameter value $B=\sqrt{2}$, for which the tadpole graph given in (\ref{tadpole}) vanishes, and then it is not necessary to perform any regularization.
+However, from the last term of eq. (\ref{renorsusy}) it is possible to verify that the supersymmetric kink mass at one loop order is divergent at $B=\sqrt{2}$.
+This is a non-intuitive and unexpected result since it is commonly believed that supersymmetry improves, rather than spoils, the ultraviolet divergences in the theory.
+We believe that this fact deserves a better analysis, and to do that it would be interesting to examine the two-loop quantum corrections to this exotic supersymmetric model as it has been already done for the sine-Gordon and $\phi^4$ models \cite{Nastase,Vega}.
+This issue is an interesting subject for future investigations.

 1cm